-Currently, 42 Advisers serve in 48 partner high schools.
-The program became the model for the national College Advising Corps, now present in 17 states and 782 high schools.
-In program year 2018-2019, Advisers helped to bring over $105 million in financial aid to students in our localities across the Commonwealth.
+Currently, 55 advisers serve in 59 partner high schools.
+The program became the model for the national College Advising Corps, now partnering with 21 universities and over 800 high schools across the nation.
 VCAC is a joint venture of the University of Virginia and the national College Advising Corps, and is an AmeriCorps program.

 The Need for an Advising Corps

 - Many low-income, first-generation-college, and underrepresented students are not receiving the advice and support they need to identify and enroll in colleges where they will persist to degree – with lasting consequences not only for those students, but also for the nation.